Prostitution in Hong Kong: Strategies to avoid the prohibition on brothels

 Brothels are illegal, prostitution in private however is legal.
 So, many prostitutes in Hong Kong are "one for one" girls.
 To avoid the operation of an illegal brothel, triads will purchase apartments in certain apartment blocks - usually older tenements - for subdivision, and "sublet" them for amounts several times the prevailing rent for equivalent-sized units so that the letter of the law is complied with.
 The girls advertise their services on web sites or in local publications.

 Another avoidance strategy is to operate a karaoke establishment and provide girls as entertainment or companionship only; the girls then take customers to an hourly hotel in the same building and pay for the room separately.
-Informal, individual prostitution (mostly of Filipinas, Indonesians, Thais, and sometimes women from Latin America and the former Soviet Union) is almost always available at discos or hotel bars, especially in the Tsim Sha Tsui and Wan Chai districts (the latter famous as the setting for The World of Suzie Wong).
+Informal, individual prostitution is almost always available at discos or hotel bars, especially in the Tsim Sha Tsui and Wan Chai districts (the latter famous as the setting for The World of Suzie Wong).
 Occasionally the police raid the triad-run prostitution setups, but usually the only arrests made are for immigration violations.